March 18, 1970

 The Masseurs And A Woman (1938) *****

-Arguably Hiroshi Shimizu's greatest film, a very subtle narrative rollercoaster that constantly plays with its viewers' expectations.
+A cinematic miracle written and directed by Hiroshi Shimizu.
+Arguably his greatest film, a very subtle narrative rollercoaster that constantly plays with its viewers' expectations.
 It begins like a comedy, but then slowly becomes a whodunit, before touching on some melodrama in order to finally settle for a touch of romance.
 One of the least predictable films ever made.

 Hollywood Hotel (1938) ****